bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ![](https://mpxzvqn7ysfysw.preview.forestry.io/img/keystore.png)

-The Android chunk of code signing is done!
+The Android chunk of code signing is done.
+Let's continue with iOS!

-### Signing and exporting your iOS project for testing [⚓](https://mpxzvqn7ysfysw.preview.forestry.io/getting-started/getting-started-with-react-native-apps/#signing-and-exporting-your-ios-project-for-testing)
+### Signing and exporting your iOS project for testing

 Code signing your iOS project depends on what you wish to do with the exported .ipa file.
 In this section, we describe how to code sign your project if you wish to **install and test it on internal testers’ registered devices**.
 You will need an .ipa file exported with the `development` export method to share your project with testers.